First municipal charging network in Inca: Progress with open questions

 Early in the morning on the Plaça de la Font Vella it smells of coffee and baked ensaimadas.
 Delivery vans hum by, a running club jogs past toward the Campo del Constància, and later there will be activity again at the General Luque fairground.
 Exactly there, on Carrer de Formentor, by the swimming pool, on Avinguda de Rei Jaume I, at the Mateu Cañellas sports complex, on the Plaça de Blanquer and at twelve other points, 44 charging points are due to be installed in the coming weeks.
 Six older pillars will be replaced by more powerful fast chargers; all stations will receive double sockets.

-That is encouraging: the island centre will get a visible network, app access and integration into the MELIB system.
+That is encouraging: the island centre will get a visible network, app access and integration into the MELIB system and regional overviews such as Driving around Mallorca in an electric car: Map shows all charging stations — and how easy driving really is.
 But a closer look reveals gaps.
 The city granted a ten-year operating concession, and the operator pays €1,807 per charging point annually to the municipality.
 What at first glance looks like revenue raises questions: Are these fees sufficient for permanently reliable operation, regular maintenance and rapid replacement cycles?
 How are penalties or performance requirements regulated if charging stations are out of service for months?

 Critical analysis: A charging network is more than pillars and an app.
 Crucial are charging power, grid connection capacity, clear price transparency, real-time data for users and prioritisation of residents over short-term rental fleets.
 The decision contains a tension: Mayor Moreno sees Inca as a strategic location — not wrongly — but indications that the offer also targets company fleets and rental cars suggest that tourism and commerce could be the focus.
 Without quotas for residents or resident-specific tariffs, there is a risk that most charging sessions will be taken up by vehicles from outside the area or rental fleets.